Friday, May 20, 2016

 Scotland 1072

-The Norman Conqueror robbed Steinar of Talisand of his noble father and his lands, forcing him to flee to Scotland while still recovering from a devastating wound.
+The Norman Conqueror robbed Steinar of Talisand of his noble father and his lands, forcing him to seek refuge in Scotland while still recovering from a devastating wound.
 At the royal court, Steinar becomes scribe to the unlettered King of Scots while secretly regaining his skill with a sword.

 The first time Steinar glimpses the flame-haired maiden, Catrìona of the Vale of Leven, he is drawn to her spirited beauty.
-She does not fit among the ladies who serve the devout queen.
+She does not fit among the ladies who have come to serve the devout queen.
 Not pious, not obedient and not given to stitchery, the firebrand flies a falcon!
-Though Catrìona captures Steinar’s attention, he is only a scribe and she is promised to another.

 Catrìona has come to Malcolm’s court wounded in spirit from the vicious attack on her home by Northmen who slayed her parents and her people.
 But that is not all she will suffer.
-The man she thought to wed will soon betray her.
+The king has promised her to one of his favored warriors, but she has given her heart to a lowly scribe.

 When all is lost, what hope is there for love?
 Can a broken heart be mended?
 Can a damaged soul be healed?